Arya-Gupta/Object-Oriented-Programming/README.md

 # Learn about the <a href="https://www.geeksforgeeks.org/static-keyword-cpp/">static keyword</a>

 # An array of Objects

 An array of objects is declared the same as any other data-type array.
 An array of objects consists of class objects as its elements.
 If the array consists of class objects it is called an array of objects.

 # Passing Object as Function Argument

 Objects can be passed as function arguments.
 This is useful when we want to assign the values of a passed object to the current object.

+# Friend Function
+Friend functions are those functions that have the right to access the private data members of class even though they are not defined inside the class.
+It is necessary to write the prototype of the friend function.
+One main thing to note here is that if we have written the prototype for the friend function in the class it will not make that function a member of the class.